 A customer care center representative is the liaison between a company and its customers, handling customer inquiries, problems, complaints and other issues to ensure customer satisfaction.
 A customer care center representative may work in a retail or office setting.
 Representatives communicate with customers through e-mail or postal mail, as well as on the phone or in person.

 Job duties of a representative include managing orders already received and taking new orders, resolving problems, issuing refunds, discussing product features, transferring calls to other departments and managing customer information files.
 In addition to working directly with customers, customer care center representatives may spend some of their workday handling general clerical duties or learning company policies and procedures.
 In some companies, representative also sell products and suggest upgrades to customers.

 Customer care center representatives work in industries including retail, health care, and insurance.
-According to the U.S. Bureau of Labor Statistics (BLS), customer service representatives were one of the largest occupations in 2013, with about 2.3 million jobs (www.bls.gov).
-The BLS reported an anticipated 13% growth for this job field from 2012-2022.
-The median annual wage for customer service representatives, according to the BLS, was $30,870 in May 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), customer service representatives were part of one of the largest occupations in 2014, with about 2.6 million jobs.
+The BLS anticipated 10% growth for this job field from 2014-2024.
+The median annual wage for customer service representatives, according to the BLS, was $31,720 in May 2015.